flumeapp/help.flumeapp.com/views/upload.md

 ### Photos

-When you choose a photo that exceeds the [aspect ratio requirements](//misc/upload-specifications.md), you have two options:
+When you select a photo to upload that exceeds the [aspect ratio requirements](//misc/upload-specifications.md), you have two options:

-- Scroll the photo's cropping region to an area
+- Scroll the photo's cropping region to a desired area using your mouse/trackpad.
+The region of the photo not visible will be cropped from the upload.
 - Resizing the photo to fit into a square, with an optional border colour.

 <p style="text-align: center; margin-top: 1em;"><img src="/views/assets/upload-cropping.png" width="50%" height="50%" /></p>